 tbl_namein the default database.Note

-This syntax is deprecated as of MySQL 5.7.20 and will be removed in a future version of MySQL.
+This syntax is deprecated as of MySQL 5.7.20; expect it to be removed in a future version of MySQL.

 The permitted qualifiers for object names depend on the object type: